Skip to main content

 Who Uses VEST?

 A primary purpose of VEST data is redistricting, to determine the potential electoral effects of alternative redistricting plans.
 New Jersey, Ohio, and Virginia redistricting commissions used VEST data in evaluating districts, as did special masters engaged by state Supreme Courts to draw districts in New York, Pennsylvania, and Virginia.
 Judges weighed evidence created from these data in legal challenges in Alabama, Florida, Georgia, Louisiana, North Carolina, Ohio, Pennsylvania, Utah, and Wisconsin.
-Media organizations such as CNN, Associated Press, The New York Times, Washington Post, Wall Street Journal, Financial Times, 538, and the Cook Political Report use these data in evaluating redistricting plans and for their election reporting.
+Media organizations such as CNN, Associated Press, The New York Times, Washington Post, Wall Street Journal, Politico, Financial Times, 538, and the Cook Political Report use these data in evaluating redistricting plans and for their election reporting.
 They are incorporated into the online mapping applications Dave’s Redistricting App and our own DistrictBuilder, and the redistricting evaluation tool PlanScore.

 Another use of these data is to visualize election results.
 We produced district maps and election statistics for The Almanac of American Politics, and a vibrant community of mapping enthusiasts produce election maps from our data.